DylanRitchings/book-reviewer/README.md

 ![Frontend webpage](https://i.ibb.co/wcMLdNQ/Screenshot-from-2021-03-07-16-54-30.png)

 ## Javascript Function Diagram
-This diagrams shows the different types of functions and how they call eachother in the JS frontend.
+This diagrams shows the different types of functions and how they call eachother in the JS frontend:

 ![JS frontend diagram](https://i.ibb.co/cQr3Fjc/js-diagram.png)

 ## Frontend to Backend Data Flow Diagram
 This diagram shows how data and requests are sent from the front-end to the backend:

 ![Frontend to backend data flow](https://i.ibb.co/wrn7s44/flow-chart.png)

 ## Current ERD